ryo-ma/covid19-japan-web-api/README.md

 # COVID-19 Japan Web API

-🦠 API to get COVID-19(coronavirus) information of each prefecture in Japan
+🦠 Web API to get COVID-19(coronavirus) information of each prefecture in Japan

 # Usage